murilomonteiro/BTP_Icons/README.md

-# BTP Icons To use with Draw.io
+# BTP Service Icons to use with Draw.io
 Draw.io template with SAP BTP Services icons in SVG.

 Open Draw.io and import via URL or device.